suchen-sci/gfn/README.md

 ```go
 func DifferenceBy[T any, U comparable](fn func(T) U, array []T, others ...[]T) []T
 ```
 DifferenceBy returns a new array that is a copy of the original array, removing all occurrences of any item that also appear in others.
+The occurrences are determined by applying a function to each element.

 #### Example:
 ```go